smcclatchy/introductory-statistics-with-r/_episodes/15-visualization.md

 ~~~
 {: .error}

+This creates a blank plot.
+In order to plot the data, we need to map one or more
+variables using the `aes` mapping function in `ggplot`.
+Here we map cancer
+recurrence (0 or 1) on the x axis.

 ~~~
-# add a data later with an asthetic mapping
+# add a data layer with an aesthetic mapping
 ggplot(data = blood, mapping = aes(x = Recurrence))
 ~~~
 {: .language-r}